Gordon325/p1-movie-trailer/README.md

 * Audience:
 * How should they feel?
-* Lots of adjectives: Mysterious, Ominous, Thought-provoking, Confusing, Hoodwinked, Suspenseful, Dark, Victorian, Magic, Scientific,
+* Lots of adjectives:
+* Mysterious, Ominous, Thought-provoking, Confusing, Hoodwinked, Suspenseful, Dark, Victorian, Magic, Scientific,

+## Visual Design